alankrantas/svelteapp-typescript-go/README.md

 This is a simple shopping demo app, inspired by the same Angular/React/Vue.js examples in <i>[Essential Typescript](https://github.com/Apress/essential-typescript-4)</i> by Adam Freeman:

-- The frontend is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) with [TypeScript](https://www.typescriptlang.org/).
-I use `@sveltejs/adapter-static` to generate a static JavaScript production.
-(Be noted that the production directory is renamed to `./build` instead of `./dist`.)
+- The frontend is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) with [TypeScript](https://www.typescriptlang.org/). `@sveltejs/adapter-static` is used to generate a static JavaScript production.
 - The backend is built with [Golang](https://go.dev/): a web server/REST APIs using [gin](https://github.com/gin-gonic/gin) and [go-sqlite3](https://github.com/mattn/go-sqlite3) for the SQlite3 database.
 - A Dockerfile that creates a container with multi-stage builds (image size ~25 MB).

 Right now, like all the original examples, the app only reads product lists and write order data.
+You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.

 ![ezgif-5-22d3d39425](https://user-images.githubusercontent.com/44191076/148008744-14f89c9d-5343-483a-8bdc-c05618a84acc.gif)